 The ultimate goal is to prevent bloating from occurring in the first place, but once the problem is already present, there are a few ways to treat it.
 A heating pad or a hot bath may ease abdominal discomfort.
 Taking the supplement Beano when eating beans or legumes may help reduce the gas from those foods.
 Over-the-counter anti-gas remedies, which often contain polyethylene glycol or simethicone, may also help.

-To expel intestinal gas, try taking a brisk walk or getting some other form of exercise.
+To expel troublesome intestinal gas, try taking a brisk walk or getting some other form of exercise.
 Frequent exercise can help keep the intestines working more efficiently and aid with digestion.
-If exercise fails, try laying quietly on your left side and bring your knees up to your chest.
+If exercise fails, try laying quietly on your left side on a bed, couch, or the floor, and bring your knees up to your chest.
 This position can sometimes help release trapped gas.

 Over-the-counter gas relief remedies may also be effective, but be sure to read all the ingredients.
 Some brands contain sorbitol, a food additive which has been shown to irritate the digestive tract and cause diarrhea, cramps, and pain.